 When looking at real estate auction listings, keep in mind that there are three different types of auctions.
 Each auction has its own requirements for bidding; this dictates the type of properties listed as well as the investors they attract.

-Hard money lenders and traditional lenders both allow investors to pre-qualify for loans prior to bidding on a house at auction.
-All auction participants should seek pre-approval so they can better understand their maximum budget.
-The two most common loans available to investors at auction are hard money loans for short-term investors and conventional mortgages for long-term investors.
-See how they compare in the table below and then read on for more financing information.
+Hard money lenders and traditional lenders allow investors to pre-qualify for loans prior to bidding on a house at auction.
+The three most common loans available to investors at auction are hard money loans for short-term investors, conforming mortgages for long-term investors and non-conforming loans for both long and short-term investors.

 Rehab / Renovation